var7/fairness/log.md

   * `rsync -ua --progress --exclude rsyncignore.txt ~/fastai/courses/dl1/ mlp1:/home/s1791387/myfastai/fastai/courses/dl1/`

 ## Wednesday 6th June
 * Realized that the shuffled download script was not used.
-Redownloading images from 1 to 20,000
+Redownloading images from 1 to 40,000

+## Saturday 9th June
+* Completed data loader code
+* Downloading from 40,000 to end